 A music video that I wrote and directed for 'Juvenile', a track by Los Angeles artist Marc Payne.
 The video explores themes of self-expression, being young and black in America, the power of community, and the relationship between citizens and law enforcement.
 I was initially drawn to the strong message and humble beatboxing quality of the track.
 We realized this was an opportunity to address complex social and political ideas through the art.

-I traveled to Manhattan, Kansas in May 2017 to document and shoot press photos during the production of 'ELLA', a short written & directed by Dan Chen.
+I traveled to Manhattan, Kansas in May 2017 to document and shoot a behind the scenes making-of video, and press photos during the production of 'ELLA', a short written & directed by Dan Chen.
 The script was a personal story written specifically with his hometown in mind, and working on set was very collaborative.
 Stills are shot on 120 film.

 Manhattan, Kansas, 2017.